Calliope Holingue, MPH, PhD

 Bonnie Van Metre, MEd, BCBA

-Bonnie Van Metre is an autism specialist and behavior analyst at Kennedy Krieger's Center for Autism and Related Disorders (CARD).
+Bonnie Van Metre is an autism specialist and behavior analyst at Kennedy Krieger's Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD).

 Cole Sorensen is a nonspeaking autistic person, public speaker, writer, and educator.
 He currently works teaching classes on self-advocacy and directing your own home and community-based services for transition-aged youth with intellectual and developmental disabilities.